vega/vega-lite/site/docs/layer.md

 {
   "$schema": ...,
   "layer": [ // Layer array
-    ... // - Chart Objects
+    ... // Specifications
   ]
 }
 ```

 Sometimes, it's useful to superimpose one chart on top of another.
 You can accomplish this by using the `layer` property.
-Defining a layered chart is simple.
-You only have to assign an array of chart objects to `layer`.
+To define a layered chart, you only have to assign an array of chart objects to `layer`.

 #### Example
-Let's take into account a chart that shows the mean price of individual stocks.
+Let's create a chart that shows the mean price of individual stocks.

 <div class="vl-example" data-name="layer_single_mean"></div>
 Of course `layer` isn't needed here, it's added only for demonstrational purposes.